Why buy a beer fridge?

 Pros: There’s a lot to like about this mini beer fridge.
 It’s compact at 17.52 L × 18.31 W × 19.61 H inches, or 1.6 cubic feet, yet holds 60 beer cans or 17 wine bottles.
-Program the cooler between 40°F to 61°F simply by turning the temperature control knob.
+Program the cooler between 40 to 61 degrees Fahrenheit simply by turning the temperature control knob.
 This beer fridge has a clear, reversible double-paned glass door for opening from the left or right.
 This setup gives you a clear view of the interior, which is elevated with soft LED lighting.
 The powerful compressor runs at just 38 dB, so you and your household can enjoy some peace.

 Cons: The Antarctic Star’s coldest temperature setting is warmer than other models.

 Bottom Line: This beer fridge happens to be quite good-looking too.
 Its black exterior, glass door, and soft-blue LED combine to add a touch of fun décor.